tedsluis/kubernetes-via-kubeadm/README.md

 ```
 Now you are able to start all over again at step `Bootstrap the cluster`.

-### Enable Swapping
+### Enable Swapping backup on
 Perform this on all nodes:
 ```
 [root@nuc ~]# sed -i 's/^\#DISABLE:\(.*swap.*$\)/\1/g' /etc/fstab
 [root@nuc ~]# swapon -a
 ```

-### net.bridge.bridge-nf-call-iptables set back to 0
+### Set net.bridge.bridge-nf-call-iptables back to 0
 Perform this on all nodes:
 ```
 [root@nuc ~]# sysctl net.bridge.bridge-nf-call-iptables=0
 net.bridge.bridge-nf-call-iptables = 0
 ```

-### Close firewall ports for Kubernetes.
+### Close Kubernetes related firewall ports
-Before closing the kuvernetes ports in the firewall, lets take a look at the `port list` we had saved before we opened ports:
+Before closing the kubernetes ports in the firewall, lets take a look at the `port list` we had saved before we opened ports:
 ```
 [root@nuc ~]# cat ${HOSTNAME}.ports
 1025-65535/udp 1025-65535/tcp 80/tcp 443/tcp